aospapp/aosp/compatibility/cdd/7_hardware-compatibility/7_3_sensors.md

 additional mandatory requirements for devices reporting the year "2016" or "2017" through the Test API `LocationManager.getGnssYearOfHardware()`.

-If Automotive device implementations include a GPS/GNSS receiver and report the capability to applications through the `android.hardware.location.gps` feature flag:

-*   [A-1-1] GNSS technology generation MUST be the year "2017" or newer.

 If device implementations include a GPS/GNSS receiver and report the capability to applications through the `android.hardware.location.gps` feature flag and the `LocationManager.getGnssYearOfHardware()` Test API reports the year "2016" or